 Each Fund has proxy voting policies and procedures that apply to securities held by the Funds to which voting rights are attached.
-We have developed Proxy Voting Guidelines for securities held by the Fund to which voting rights are attached with the following principles in mind:
+We have established proxy voting policies, procedures and guidelines (the "Proxy Voting Guidelines") for securities held by the Funds to which voting rights are attached.
+The Proxy Voting Guidelines provide that each Fund's voting rights will be exercised in accordance with the best interests of the Fund.